 14. Flowers in clusters of 2–4; leaves with blades acuminate at tip; petioles with glands at summit.

-15. Petals 8–12 mm long, often pale pink; floral tube and sometimes even young leaves red tinged; larger mature leaves usually less than twice as long as wide, apex abruptly acuminate.
+15. Petals 8–12 mm long, often pale pink, especially with age; floral tube and sometimes even young leaves red tinged; larger mature leaves usually less than twice as long as wide, apex abruptly acuminate.

 15. Petals (4–) 5–9 mm long; white; floral tube and young leaves greenish; larger mature leaves more than twice as long as wide, apex long-acuminate.

-14. Flowers solitary or in pairs; leaves with obtuse to rounded blades; petioles usually without glands.
+14. Flowers solitary or in pairs; leaves with obtuse to rounded blades (except the dwarf shrub P. glandulosa); petioles usually without glands.